 - If you are sick, stay home.
 Layout guidelines for how long someone should wait before returning to work following an illness, or following someone in their household’s illness.

 These are just a few simple yet vital factors to consider when building your safety policies.
 For more thorough guidance on what your policy could look like, download our Return to Work Policy Template, which further fleshes out these ideas.
 We also have an updated microlesson on Returning to Work Policy and Procedures.

 Ensure Procedures Complement Policies

 In addition to these policies, you may want to set up some tools and procedures to make everyone feel safer at work.
 Emtrain created a reservation system for those folks who want to go back into the office.
-We are only allowing a limited number of employees in at a time, so a reservation system ensures that not too many people show up at one.
-Again, we encourage you to use a policy acknowledgement tool to ensure that everyone has seen your guidelines, and can be held accountable.
+We are only allowing a limited number of employees in at a time, so a reservation system ensures that not too many people show up at once.
+Again, we encourage you to use a policy acknowledgment tool to ensure that everyone has seen your guidelines, and can be held accountable.

 We encourage our entire Emtrain community and beyond to proceed forward with caution and continue to make the health and safety of its employees the number one priority.
 If you are interested in what tools, microlessons, or courses Emtrain has to offer that can both ensure a safe transition back to work and understand how your employees are feeling around organizational changes, contact us for a free personalized demo.